reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 ## ProjectBindingRegistry

-The currently known step definitions of a particular SpecFlow Test Project.
-For all other project kinds a "not available" value is returned (DiscoveryStatus.NonSpecFlowTestProject).
+The currently known step definitions of a particular Reqnroll Test Project.
+For all other project kinds a "not available" value is returned (DiscoveryStatus.NonReqnrollTestProject).

 After successful binding discovery, the binding status is Discovered (DiscoveryStatus.Discovered)